-1.6 Effective Date
+1.6.
+Effective Date

-The effective date of an Approval standard mandates that all products tested for Approval after the effective date shall satisfy the requirements of that standard.
-Products FM Approved under a previous edition shall comply with the new version by the effective date or forfeit Approval.
+The effective date of this examination standard mandates that all products tested for certification after the effective date shall satisfy the requirements of this standard.

-The effective date of this standard is 12 months from the issue date for full compliance with all requirements.
+The effective date of this standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.

-1.7 System of Units
+1.7.
+System of Units

 Units of measurement used in this standard are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
-Appendix A lists the selected units and conversions to SI units for measures appearing in this standard.
-Conversion of U.S. customary units is in accordance with the American National Standards Institute (ANSI)/Institute of Electrical and Electronics Engineers (IEEE)/American Society for Testing Materials (ASTM) SI10-2010, "American National Standard for Metric Practice."
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI 10.

-1.8 Applicable Documents
+1.8.
+Normative References